 Barbados Tourist Attractions vary offering you as a visitor plenty of places to go and some wonderful sights to see while visiting Barbados.

-For a detailed listing on each tourist attraction please see our Tourist Attractions Guide at the bottom of this page.
+For a detailed listing on each tourist attraction please see our Tourist Attractions Guide at the bottom of this page as well as our attraction directory.

-For a natural tourist attraction you might like to visit one of the limestone caves, either at Harrison Caves or you could go to the Animal Flower Cave, where animal flowers grow.
+For a natural tourist attraction you might like to visit one of the limestone caves, either at Harrison's Cave or you could go to the Animal Flower Cave, where animal flowers grow.
 These caves have rivers, waterfalls and some interesting rock formations.

 If you are interested in nature then you will enjoy visiting gone of the many botanical gardens in Barbados.
 There is Andromeda Botanical Gardens, the Flower Forest or Orchid World to name but a few.
 Each of these gardens are awash with tropical flowers, rare trees and surrounded by stunning views of the crashing ocean and lush countryside.
 Don't forget to take your camera!